murchie85/murchie85.github.io/darkwire/README.md

 ![image](assets/vulnerabilities/TWEETS.png)
 <br></br>
-The most popular user is: **Yanir_**
+The most popular user is: **t0nit0ne**

-## I found a vulnerability in #Azure allowing me to access Azure accounts of companies worth billions
+## 4. Talking to them is easy

-We all know vu… https://t.co/RzlqqWvB5p
+They allow you to be vulnerable and they don’t throw your vulnerabilities in your face… https://t.co/7glOSOalT2